zw0610/zw0610.github.io/notes-en/oneapi.md

 ## Halide-lang

-It seems a mess in the deep learning optimization topic on various devices.
+It seems a mess in the dl optimization topic on various devices.
 Countless types of devices with drastic distinguished properties.
-Not to mention the deep learning models are also evolving.
+Not to mention the dl models are also evolving.

-This problem is not unique to deep learning.
+This problem is not unique to dl.
 Image processing shares this problem.
 When using different filters in any camera apps, image processing is taking what the lens absorbs and applying complicated mathematical operations, often element-wisely.
-This pattern looks rather similar to what the deep learning does.
+This pattern looks rather similar to what deep learning does.

 *[Halide](https://halide-lang.org/#gettingstarted) is a programming language designed to make it easier to write high-performance image and array processing code on modern machines.*